moeez-tariq/racingGameUnity/README.md

 ## Notes
 - This project is still under development, and additional features and improvements are planned for future updates.
+- Video Test can be found in the Video Folder or https://drive.google.com/drive/folders/1YpxMBx9vCgeGfVJMTLvpaEt3fREx_Ls6?usp=sharing
+- There is a problem with screen recording where the game comes off as laggy and does not record the audio.
+While playing, the game is not laggy and has audio for acceleration etc.

 Feel free to reach out for any questions, feedback, or suggestions!